ippontech/blog-usa/posts/auditing-using-javers.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/07/container-2539942_1920.jpg
 ---

-As an IT consultant, the first requirements that come to mind when you are working in the Healthcare Industry is HIPAA, The technology plays a significant role to ensure data remains secure and HIPAA-compliant.
-According to cybercrime experts, stolen PHI (Protected Health Information) is 10 times more valuable than credit card information.
+As an IT consultant, the first requirements that come to mind when you are working in the Healthcare Industry is Health Insurance Portability and Accountability Act (HIPAA), The technology plays a significant role to ensure data remains secure and HIPAA-compliant.
+According to cybercrime experts, stolen Protected Health Information (PHI) is 10 times more valuable than credit card information.

 The data contained in PHI, can be used to generate identities, obtain health services, submit false insurance claims, order pharmaceuticals, and perform other illegal acts.
 That is why auditing PHI is critical: the ability to show who and how the data is used.